DominikN/docs_new/docs/tutorials/ros-tutorials/5-running-ros-on-multiple-machines.md

 Before you add device to network, it is required to setup the environment.

-Open `.bashrc` file and find lines that ypu added at the beginning of this tutorial:
+Open `.bashrc` file and find lines that you added at the beginning of this tutorial:

 ```bash
 export ROS_MASTER_URI=http://X.X.X.X:11311